Lp-Francois/Archibook/README.md

 -------------|--------------------|------------------------
 |POST|    /API_key   |Confirm that you are a registered school. |

-*Contact ours folks to obtain an API key.*
+*Contact our folks to obtain an API key.*

 ## Database Structure